Blasman/mIRC-Twitch-Scripts/README.md

 * [JSONForMirc.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/resources/JSONForMirc.mrc): right click this link and "save link as..." to your mIRC directory.
 * [mTwitch.Core.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/mTwitch.Core.mrc): right click this link and "save link as..." to your mIRC directory.
 * [mTwitch.GroupChat.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/mTwitch.GroupChat.mrc): right click this link and "save link as..." to your mIRC directory.
+* [mTwitch.DisplayName.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/mTwitch.DisplayName.mrc): right click this link and "save link as..." to your mIRC directory.
 * [mIRC SQLite](http://hawkee.com/scripts/11648275/): Extract the .zip file from this webpage to your mIRC directory.
 * [ankhbot.mrc](http://raw.githubusercontent.com/Blasman/mIRC-Twitch-Scripts/master/ankhbot.mrc) : right click this link and "save link as..." to your mIRC directory.